Paid Positions

 • Excellent written and verbal communication; emotionally intelligent, interpersonal, and collaborative skills.

-• Able to adhere to the physical demands of the job which include prolonged sitting, standing, walking and frequent heavy lifting of 50 lbs. or more. (range of motion includes walking squatting, bending, kneeling, driving) Physical stamina to manage a full shift of being active and working on a building.
+• Able to adhere to the physical demands of the job which may periodically include prolonged sitting, standing, walking and periodic lifting of 50 lbs. or more. (range of motion includes walking squatting, bending, kneeling, driving) Physical stamina to manage a full shift of being active and working on a building.

 Interested and qualified candidates must contact Carrie Kelley at ckelley@missiondc.org .